MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 ml_client_workspace = MLClient.from_config(credential)
 ```

 In the deployment configuration, you get to choose the authentication method.
-This example uses Azure Machine Learning Token-based authentication.
+This example uses Azure Machine Learning token-based authentication.
 For more authentication options, see the [corresponding documentation page](../../../machine-learning/how-to-setup-authentication.md).
-Also note the client is created from a configuration file that is created automatically for Azure Machine Learning virtual machines (VMs).
+Also note that the client is created from a configuration file that is created automatically for Azure Machine Learning virtual machines (VMs).
 Learn more on the [corresponding API documentation page](/python/api/azure-ai-ml/azure.ai.ml.mlclient?view=azure-python#azure-ai-ml-mlclient-from-config).

 ### Make basic calls to the model